delagics/yii2-app-another/README.md

 1. Create a new database.

-2. Open a console terminal in the root directory of your project and execute the `php yii init` command, and follow the steps of the script.
+2. Open a console terminal in the root directory of your project and execute the `php yii init/environment && php yii init/initialize` command, and follow the steps of the script.

 When switching to production environment, execute `php yii init/env` and choose `PROD` environment.